peercoin/coinlib/coinlib_flutter/README.md

 widget.
 Beyond this, the [coinlib](https://pub.dev/packages/coinlib) library documentation can be followed.

-Android, iOS, Linux, macOS and Web are supported.
+Android, iOS, Linux, macOS, web, and Windows are supported.
+If you are using the library for web, Android, or iOS, the library is ready to use.
+For desktop platforms, see [coinlib's documentation](https://pub.dev/packages/coinlib) for instructions on building the native library.